mbbx6spp/7languages7weeks/_posts/2011-07-17-erlang-where-next.md

 tools.
 I have used the emacs mode and found it very useful.
 I refuse to touch Eclipse again after 9 years in the Java world unsatisfactorily hopping between IDEs, so I have no idea if it is any good.
-I do know though that new features are added to emacs version first.
+I do know though that new features are added to the emacs version first.

 ### McErlang (Model checker)

 I wouldn't recommend using this unless you need to absolutely guarantee or "prove" your code does what is advertises it does.
-Model checkers aren't exactly testing libraries, they are much more intense and there are only a small handful of times a project would need to be run through a model checker like McErlang.
-Feel free to decide for yourself.
+Model checkers aren't exactly testing libraries, they are much more intense and there are only a small handful projects would need to be run through a model checker like McErlang.
+Feel free to decide for your own project.
+If you don't know what a model checker is though, you probably will not find this useful for your project.

 ## Summary